 Staff Augmentation:

 With staff augmentation, sales teams can access highly qualified and specialized talent in critical areas without committing to permanent hires.
+This can include consultants who bring in-depth knowledge and expertise to the team.
 This model is particularly useful for projects that require advanced technical skills or specific knowledge that the internal team does not possess.
 By meeting specific project requirements, augmented staff can seamlessly integrate into existing teams, enhancing productivity and ensuring that project demands are met efficiently.

 Traditional Recruitment: